 Myofascial Release: a method of stretching and releasing restrictions in the connective tissue (fascia), a continuous web of tissue that surrounds and joins all of the muscles, bones, organs, and other structures of the body.

 Osteopathy has influenced other professions in their own development and Osteopathic techniques are often used in the professions of massage therapy, physiotherapy, and chiropractic.
-The Osteopathic approach includes various techniques as well as the evaluation and analysis to identify primary areas of dysfunction.
+The Osteopathic approach includes various techniques as well as evaluation and analysis to identify primary areas of dysfunction.

-[Note that manual (hands-on) Osteopathy as taught and practiced in Canada and many other countries is not he same as the practices of Osteopathic physicians in the United States today.
+[Note that manual (hands-on) Osteopathy as taught and practiced in Canada and many other countries is not the same as the practices of Osteopathic physicians in the United States today.
 In the United States, Osteopathy was originally practiced as a manual medicine until the mid 19th century when it was eclipsed by the rise of modern scientific medicine, also known as allopathic medicine.
-Today in the United States Osteopathic physician’s and M.D.’s degrees are equivalent and most Osteopathic Practitoners practice similarly to M.D.’s by prescribing drugs and performing surgery and few use manual therapy as the primary modality of treatment.]
+Today in the United States Osteopathic physician’s and M.D.’s degrees are equivalent and most Osteopathic Practitioners practice similarly to M.D.’s by prescribing drugs and performing surgery and few use manual therapy as the primary modality of treatment.]